mehtaharsh16/daniel.feldroy.com/posts/whats-the-best-thing-about-working-for-octopus-energy-part-1.md

 ## What is the best thing about working for Octopus Energy?

-The answer is forthcoming in an article I'll be releasing on Monday, June 21st.
+The answer is forthcoming in an article I'll be releasing on Thursday, June 24st.
 Stay tuned!

 [![Image used with permission by Octopus Energy](/images/constantine-curious.png)](https://octopusenergy.com)